incarti/dispro/README.md

 <h3>The jist of it</h3>

-- Seemless orders channeled to local producers.
+- Orders channeled to local producers seemlessly.
 Ability to filter.

 - Order -> Order is given to producer via chosen parameters: -> Production -> Delivery -> Price